 A phobia can be described as an intense fear—which may be considered irrational—of a particular place, situation, animal, or object.
 This will typically be avoided by the person experiencing the phobia, and when it must be endured, it generally provokes significant fear and/or anxiety.
-Certain phobias may be more common than others, such as arachnophobia, ophidiophobia, acrophobia, and agoraphobia (the fear of spiders, snakes, heights, and open or crowded spaces, respectively), while some phobias may be much rarer.

-Most individuals have a particular fear, several particular fears, or experience fear in certain situations that are generally considered to be dangerous.
+Most people have a particular fear, several particular fears, or experience fear in certain situations that are generally considered to be dangerous.
 A phobia, however, goes beyond ordinary fear and may often feature an object or situation that is not typically threatening, such as a ringing telephone.

 Symptoms of a phobic reaction may include: